Cross-Device Authentication (QR Login)

 Don’t have a /mobile-auth page yet?
 Use the QR default domain — TryMellon hosts the mobile approval screen for you.

-With the bridge domain, init() returns a qr_url pointing to TryMellon’s hosted page.
+With the bridge domain, start() returns a qr_url pointing to TryMellon’s hosted page.
 Your desktop app only needs the SDK; no mobile page deployment required.

 When to use it